USAP Zimbabwe Profiles

 Darden School of Business, MBA '11

 Having been selected into USAP in 2000, he was able to attend college in the United States on a full scholarship from Middlebury College, Vermont.
 In May of 2005, he graduated magna cum laude with double major in Economics and Russian (with departmental honors in Russian).
 During his four years at Middlebury College he held a number of leadership positions as well as traveled for study abroad in Moscow.
-While in Moscow, he interned with the Educational Advising center, where he worked with the first group of USAP students from Russia.
+While in Moscow, he interned with the Educational Advising center; he worked with the first group of USAP students from Russia.
 He also did two other internships during his undergraduate career, first in Zimbabwe with the US Education Advising on a grant from the Department of State, and then at the Boston Federal Reserve Bank.
-He has since founded and lead a non-profit organization, Tatenda Foundation, incorporated in Massachusetts to assist his local community of Banket, Zimbabwe and others similar to it across the country and the African continent.

 Rainos Alma Mutamba